crpietschmann/portfolio/_imports/_posts/2008-07-02-virtual-earth-polygon-search-is-point-within-polygon.markdown

   - /post.aspx?id=57e3e956-a3cd-445f-8445-48bee9c14494
 ---
 <!-- more -->

-<p>Today, I found an article on MSDN that covers how to perform a polygon search to determine if a given Lat/Long point is within a given Polygon.</p>
+Today, I found an article on MSDN that covers how to perform a polygon search to determine if a given Lat/Long point is within a given Polygon.

-<p>I copied the logic for searching within the Polygon and made it more reusable than what is posted in the MSDN article, so I thought I'd post it here.</p>
+I copied the logic for searching within the Polygon and made it more reusable than what is posted in the MSDN article, so I thought I'd post it here.
 <pre class="brush: js; first-line: 1; tab-size: 4; toolbar: false; ">if (GeoHelper == undefined)
     var GeoHelper = {};